gradle/develocity-build-config-samples/convention-gradle-enterprise-gradle-plugin/README.md

 ./gradlew build
 ```

-Note that for production usage, you would publish your convention plugins to your internal dependency storage, e.g. Artifactory.
+Note that you would publish your convention plugins to your internal artifact provider, e.g., Artifactory or Nexus, for production usage.

 #### Requirements